Updated: August 2022

 I’ve visited New York state more times than I can count (and even lived in Manhattan for a year) and never knew an area known for world-renown wineries, glacier-made lakes, quaint towns, and heaps of natural splendor was just a few hours north of where I once called home.

-Rich with Native American origins, The Finger Lakes region includes 9,000 square miles of pristine lake views, rolling farmlands, world-class vineyards, craft breweries, historical museums, ancient landmarks, and even boasts an award-winning farm-to-table food scene.
+Rich with Native American origins, The Finger Lakes region includes 9,000 square miles of pristine lake views, rolling farmlands, gorges and waterfalls, world-class vineyards, flower fields, craft breweries, and historical museums, ancient landmarks, and even boasts an award-winning farm-to-table food scene.

 The Finger Lakes region makes traveling easy with accommodations from 5-star resort spas to charming B&B’s and spacious campsites suitable for all budgets.